top of page

 Charging a PHEV depends on factors like battery capacity, the EV charger, and the existing battery charge.
 Level 1 Charging (120V) is the slowest, taking 8 to 12 hours for a full charge.
 Level 2 Charging (240V) at public EV charging stations or homes ranges from 1.5 to 3 hours.
 Level 3 Charging (DC Fast Chargers) offers rapid charging in minutes if compatible with the vehicle.

-How long does it take to recharge a fully discharged PHEV using a level 1 charger?
+How long does charging a fully discharged PHEV using a level 1 charger take?

 Charging time depends on the size of the PHEV battery, typically ranging from about 13.6 kWh (e.g., Toyota Prius Prime) to 20 kWh (e.g., Mitsubishi Outlander).
 A level 1 EV charger delivers roughly 1.2 kW to a PHEV battery.
 Experts advise maintaining PHEV batteries between 20% and 80% charge.
 Following this recommendation, it would take approximately 6.7 to 10 hours to charge a PHEV battery using a level 1 charger.